waikato-datamining/paddleclas/2.6.0_cuda11.8/README.md

 * `train_mode: progressive` - does not seem to exist and generates the following error message: `UnboundLocalError: cannot access local variable 'cur_magnitude' where it is not associated with a value`.
-  Simply comment out that parameter.
+  Simply comment out that parameter or use the `-r/--remove` option to remove
+  the parameter during export.